 depressed.
 The rate of completed suicide for transsexuals was once believed to

 be about 50% by age 30.
 Since then,

 surgery (GRS) has become more widely accessible.
+Also, transgender persons are now much more widely accepted in society.
 Many transsexuals can now have their

 physical appearance modified to make them appear more like the gender that they

 feel they are.
 This surgery has been shown to be generally effective, and the suicide rate

 among transsexuals has apparently been greatly reduced.

 Beliefs about the cause(s) of transsexuality differ: